I'm driven by my passion for creating connection between people.

 May 2023: Starting my third summer at Xbox as a Software Engineer Intern.
 Super excited for this summer :)

-March 2023: Experiencing my first in-person conference experience by attending the Virginia Tech satellite event for IEEE VR 2023.
+March 2023: Experiencing my first in-person conference by attending the Virginia Tech satellite event for IEEE VR 2023.

 May 2022: Returning to Xbox this summer as a Software Engineer Intern.
 Excited to see what's in store for this summer :)